fathym/eac/packages/cli/README.md

   APPLOOKUP  The application lookup to use for define.

 FLAGS
-  -d, --description=<value>  The description of the pojrect.
+  -d, --description=<value>  The description of the project.
-  -n, --name=<value>         The name of the pojrect.
+  -n, --name=<value>         The name of the project.

 GLOBAL FLAGS
   --json  Format output as json.